 Responsibility for the welfare and the behaviour of children using the Library ultimately rests with the parent or assigned caregiver.

-In accordance with the Ontario Child and Family Services Act, R.S.O.
-1990, c.
-C.11, children under the age of 10 must remain in the immediate vicinity of and in visual contact with a parent or responsible caregiver while in the Library.
+Children under the age of 10 must remain in the immediate vicinity of and in visual contact with a parent or responsible caregiver while in the Library.

 Children aged 10 or older may use the Library independently; however parents are still responsible for them.